entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - [Ritchie 1973](https://www.schweizerbart.de/papers/pala/detail/A143/70796/iWuttagoonaspis_i_gen_nov_an_unusual_arthrodire_from_the_Devonian_of_Western_New_South_Wales_Australia?l=FR); [Young and Goujet 2003](https://museum.wa.gov.au/research/records-supplements/records/devonian-fish-remains-dulcie-sandstone-and-cravens-peak-beds-ge)

 [*Xiangshuiosteus wui*](https://deepbone.cn/public/#/explor?s_id=2433&functionId=Deepbone_header_searchResultOpen) Wang, 1992
-> upper Emsian, 400.45, 393.3
+>  **Geological range.** upper Emsian, 400.45, 393.3

-> South China

-> - Jiucheng Formation, Wuding, Yunnan, China
+> - **Occurrence.** Jiucheng Formation, Wuding, Yunnan, China.
+> - **Holotype.** IVPP V9758, a near-complete skull roof external mould.
+> - **Diagnosis.** See Wang (1992).
+> - **Remarks.** In the reconstruction of Wang (1992), the two branches of the posterior pit line are reconstructed as continuous.
+However, our examination of the specimen suggests that these branches are separate and do not form a continuous groove.
+Wang (1992) also interpreted the dermal preorbital process as absent and the anterior portion of the external mould of the preorbital plate is distinctly dorsally upturned, implying the presence of an anterior descending lamina of the preorbital plate.
+The pineal open of *Xiangshuiosteus* is large, a distinct condition in arthrodires.
 > - [Wang, 1992](https://www.vertpala.ac.cn/EN/abstract/abstract544.shtml)

 [*Xiantingosteus gracilis*]()